uclamii/model_tuner/source/usage_guide.rst

 - Ensuring the model captures meaningful patterns in the minority class.
 - Reducing bias toward the majority class, which often dominates predictions in imbalanced datasets.
-- Improving metrics like recall, F1-score, and AUC-ROC for the minority class, which are critical in applications like fraud detection, healthcare, and rare event prediction.
+- Improving metrics like :ref:`recall, F1-score, and AUC-ROC <Limitations_of_Accuracy>` for the minority class, which are critical in applications like fraud detection, healthcare, and rare event prediction.

 .. note::